Coventry Colliery: Prologis Park, Coventry

 After the closure of the Homefire plant in 2000, that area was also redeveloped as part of the distribution park.
 Retaining its connection to the national rail network via Network Rail, the site also has road connections to the M6 motorway.

 In 2008, a memorial was erected to the former miners of the colliery and workers at the smokeless fuel plant.

+In April 2024, Prologis was granted permission to expand the logistics facility an additional 159,000 square feet.

 The link road off Wheelwright Lane, which commences next to the level crossing, is named Winding House Lane.